openstack-archive/murano/doc/source/admin/appdev-guide/examples.rst

      - Description

    * - | `Zabbix Agent`_
      - Zabbix Agent is a simple application.
-It doesn’t deploy a VM by itself, but is installed on a specific VM that may contain any other applications.
+It doesn't deploy a VM by itself, but is installed on a specific VM that may contain any other applications.
 This VM is tracked by Zabbix and by its configuration.